Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 Both request and response payloads by default are of `application/json; charset=utf-8` type whether explicitly requested in `Accept` and `Content-Type` headers or not.
 Use `format=xml` as URL query string parameter to change results format to XML with content-type of `text/xml; charset=utf-8`.

 Use `request_id=N2qbikc5lUU` as URL query string parameter for idempotent `POST` requests (and general cache control) in order to prevent duplicating fiscal transactions when repeating requests because of a timeout or connectivity issues.
-If a request is repeated with the same payload and `request_id` then the results would be fetched directly from service cache without communicating with the fiscal device.
+If a request is repeated with the same payload and `request_id` then the results would be fetched directly from service cache without communicating with the fiscal device, provided that the previous execution of the same `request_id` succeeded.

 All endpoints return `"Ok": true` on success and in case of failure include `"ErrorText": "Описание на грешка"` localized error text in the response.